danielkraemer/dockerfiles/README.md

-This docker image provides the latest (see *Versions* section) vanilla Minecraft Server runnig with IBMs Small Footprint JRE ([SFJ](http://www.ibm.com/support/knowledgecenter/en/SSYKE2_8.0.0/com.ibm.java.lnx.80.doc/user/small_jre.html))
+This docker image provides the latest (see *Versions* section) vanilla Minecraft server runnig with IBMs Small Footprint JRE ([SFJ](http://www.ibm.com/support/knowledgecenter/en/SSYKE2_8.0.0/com.ibm.java.lnx.80.doc/user/small_jre.html))

 IBMs Small Footprint JRE requires less memory and cpu.
 This images is also based on alpine, so less disk space is needed

 To simply use the latest stable version, run